esmeraldacs/EMBSeCBIO_Holocene_climate/README.md

 # EMBSeCBIO_Holocene_climate

-Code related to the paper titles "Pollen-based reconstructions of Holocene climate trends in the eastern Mediterranean region".
+Code related to the paper titled:

+## *"Pollen-based reconstructions of Holocene climate trends in the eastern Mediterranean region".*

 The paper can be accessed at the following link: https://egusphere.copernicus.org/preprints/2023/egusphere-2023-864/